akhikhl/multiproject-git-gradle/README.md

 Implied semantics:

-* Whenever a project has gitBase property, the script will use it for calculating git-source.
+* Whenever a project has gitBase property, the script will use it for calculating git-repository.
-* Whenever a project does not have gitBase property, the script will use "global" gitBase property for calculating git-source.
+* Whenever a project does not have gitBase property, the script will use "global" gitBase property for calculating git-repository.

 In this concrete example (above) "ProjectA" will be cloned/pulled from "https://github.com/someUser/ProjectA.git", "ProjectB" will be cloned/pulled from "https://github.com/anotherUser/ProjectB.git".